sokuzen/pudding.coffee/content/posts/coffee-pudding-domain-first-blog/index.md

 Hey there!
 Glad you reached this site’s first-ever blog post.
 Feel free to browse all the posts to date.

 Now that the formalities are out of the way… Pudding Coffee, or Coffee Pudding?

-As you probably noticed, I went for the latter.
+As you probably noticed above, I went for the latter (yes I'm talking about the site's name).
 It really isn’t the question of which is tastier; or what anyone prefers.
 It’s more of what sounds more pleasant to one’s ears.
 Coffee, after all, is more known as a flavor and more fitting as an adjective.

 And yes, this is an important question.
-The site will, after all, bring the name for a long time, if not forever.
+The site will, after all, bring this name for a long time, if not forever.
 It’ll be its branding, if one may say.

 With all that, how is this name relevant to the site?